Management of stage I nonseminomatous germ cell tumors

 - Cleveland Clinic

 - Chairman of Medicine

 - Memorial Sloan Kettering Cancer Center

 Testicular cancers, the majority of which are germ cell tumors (GCTs), are one of the most curable solid neoplasms, with a five-year survival rate of over 95 percent.
-The incidence of testicular cancer accounts worldwide is less than 10 per 100,000 men ; in the United States, there are fewer than 400 deaths each year .
+The incidence of testicular cancer accounts worldwide is less than 10 per 100,000 men ; in the United States, there are approximately 400 deaths each year .

 The management of men with stage I NSGCT following orchiectomy, including the choice between adjuvant chemotherapy, retroperitoneal lymph node dissection (RPLND), and active surveillance, will be reviewed here.
 The management of men with stage II NSGCT and a general overview of the management of testicular GCTs are presented separately.
 (See "Management of stage II nonseminomatous germ cell tumors" and "Overview of the treatment of testicular germ cell tumors".)